 pixelmatch

-The smallest, simplest and fastest JavaScript pixel-level image comparison library, originally created to compare screenshots in tests.
+A small, simple and fast JavaScript pixel-level image comparison library, originally created to compare screenshots in tests.

 const numDiffPixels = pixelmatch(img1, img2, diff, 800, 600, {threshold: 0.1});